EvelynGriffith/list-uniquification/writing/reflection.md

     percent_reduction = (reduction / len(list_start)) * 100
     return percent_reduction
 ```

+This function is going to calculate the percent of reduction, so essentially how much is this program taking away repeated values and where does that leave my list.
+It will first set a variable called reduction and it will then call on the function called calculate_reduction, which I spoke about above, and it will then use that on this function's list_start, and list_final) in this case it is important to note that list_start is not a global variable so the function does need to repeate it.
+From there the function will divide reduction by the len of the starting list, list_start, and then multiply it by 100.
+This will all be done under the variable called percent_reduction and then returned through that variable as well.

 ## Explain in detail the purpose of the following Python function